bhattacharya-a-bt/bhattacharya-a-bt.github.io/research/index.md

 {%
   include feature.html
   image="images/diversepopgen.png"
-  text="The Bhattacharya Lab focuses on both methods development and applications of these methods to study complex traits and diseases using large molecular datasets through multi-group collaboration.
+  text="The Bhattacharya Lab focuses on both genomics methods development and applications of these methods to study complex traits and diseases using large molecular datasets through multi-group collaboration.
 We highlight manuscripts with primary contributions from our group and include work to which we’ve contributed."
 %}

 {% include section.html %}